imashish22/Code_BattleGround/README.md

 <br>

 ## 🏆 __How to Use Code BattleGround__
-Sign Up & Login: Create an account or log in if you already have one.
+__Sign Up & Login__: Create an account or log in if you already have one.

-Choose a Category: Select a coding category or quiz topic and begin solving problems.
+__Choose a Category__: Select a coding category or quiz topic and begin solving problems.

-Start a Contest: Participate in timed contests and test your coding skills under pressure.
+__Start a Contest__: Participate in timed contests and test your coding skills under pressure.

-View Results: Check your scores and compare them on the leaderboard.
+__View Results__: Check your scores and compare them on the leaderboard.

-Admin Panel: If you're an admin, manage quiz categories, create quizzes, and monitor the platform.
+__Admin Panel__: If you're an admin, manage quiz categories, create quizzes, and monitor the platform.

 <br>